 This project will consider the waste of energy potential in Canada.
 Municipal solid waste and agriculture and forestry residue can be converted into liquid fuels and electricity.
 The economic and environmental impacts of these processes will be assessed.

-This project will consider the offshore oil and gas reserves in Canada.
-These areas include the Pacific, Artic and Atlantic coasts.
-In some cases, economics is a challenge, other areas have challenging weather conditions to contend with, and still, others are challenged by concern over environmental impacts.
+Building on the studies “Economic and Environmental Potentials and Efficiencies of Oil Sands Operations: Processes and Technologies,” and the two Production Forecast research papers, this project will assess the market opportunities and technology innovation of offshore crude and natural gas production [Pacific, Arctic and Atlantic] to determine Canada’s potential long-term competitiveness.
 This project will provide the current perspective of those potential opportunities and identify the major challenges of each.
-It will also consider how other jurisdictions are overcoming those specific challenges to protect the environment while promoting economic development.
+It will also consider how other jurisdictions are overcoming those specific challenges to protect the environment alongside economic development.